ming1/ming1.github.io/_posts/2020-10-19-virt-how-to-test-qemu-add-remove-dev.md

 ---
 title: How to add/remove qemu device from script
-category: virt
+category: operation
-tags: [qemu, test, dev-tips]
+tags: [qemu, virt, test, dev-tips]
 ---

 One example to add/remove scsi-hd for testing scsi LUN hotplug